Ripshtos/Ripshtos/README.md

 ### About me ✨

-I'm a software developer with over 5 years of experience in the world of software development.
+I'm a software developer with over 5 years of experience.
 My journey has taken me through various projects, each contributing to my growth and skill set.
 I thrive on challenges and enjoy turning ideas into practical, efficient solutions.

 **My Tech Stack 🚀**